NSW taking drastic steps to slow virus

 The number of confirmed COVID-19 cases in NSW almost doubled over the weekend and by Tuesday had reached 210.

-The Sydney Opera House on Tuesday cancelled all public performances until March 29, while Australian Fashion Week has also been called off.
+The Sydney Opera House on Tuesday cancelled all public performances until March 29, while Australian Fashion Week in May has also been called off.

 Music festival Splendour in the Grass has been postponed from July until October, while Groovin the Moo was cancelled outright.